wikindx/wikindx/website/web/src/content/help-topics/configure.md

 When adding or editing resources, each resource can belong to multiple categories and subcategories, be assigned custom fields or defined as belonging to a language -- admins can add new categories, subcategories, custom fields and languages from the Admin menu.

-**Because user sessions are created only once on login, changes to the configuration will not be registered until a user (logs out and) logs in.**
+**Because user sessions are created only once on login, some changes to the configuration will not be registered until a user (logs out and) logs in.**

 ## LDAP authentication

 With LDAP enabled and configured, user authentication bypasses the usual WIKINDX logon protocols and is redirected to a LDAP server instead.

 The meaning of each option is given by the tooltips.
-In addition this help explains how LDAP authentication is done so that you choose the best configuration according to your domain controller.
+In addition, this help explains how LDAP authentication is done so that you choose the best configuration according to your domain controller.

 The LDAP connection test function runs exactly the same code as during user connection.
 The debugging trace is very comprehensive but the level of detail depends on the loquacity of your server.